GalalHamoudy/obsidian/Threat intelligence/CTIA.md

 ### Types of Threat Hunting

 **Structured Threat Hunting**
-Structured threat hunting is a proactive approach in cybersecurity that relies on indicators of attacks (loAs) and threat actors' tactics, techniques, and procedures (TTPs)
+Structured threat hunting is a proactive approach in cybersecurity that relies on indicators of attacks (loAs) and threat actors' tactics, techniques, and procedures (==TTPs==)
 **Unstructured Threat Hunting**
-Unstructured threat hunting relies on an alert trigger or indicator of compromise (loC) **Situational or Entity-Driven**
+Unstructured threat hunting relies on an alert trigger or indicator of compromise (==loC==) **Situational or Entity-Driven**
 This type of threat hunting focuses on critical assets and users, which are often targeted by attackers